Venucia: History

 In September 2010 Dongfeng Nissan unveiled a new marque, Venucia, to be used to sell vehicles developed and designed by the company in China specifically for the domestic market.

 In November 2011 Dongfeng Nissan announced that the first car to be sold under the Venucia marque would be the D50 mid-class saloon, and that it would go on sale in the first half of 2012.

 Dongfeng Nissan unveiled a production version of the Venucia e30 electric car at the 2012 Auto Guangzhou motor show.
 An earlier version, the Venucia E-Concept was unveiled at the 2012 Beijing Auto Show.
 Initially, the electric car was scheduled for production in China by 2015, and it has the same bodywork, dimensions, electric-drive specifications and shares other features of the Nissan Leaf.
 Dongfeng Nissan planned to start a pilot project in 15 Chinese cities to promote Venucia e30 jointly with local governments.
 A total of 216 units were delivered through December 2013.
 These units are being marketed as Venucia Morning Wind and they are rebadged Leafs since local production has not begun yet.
 In April 2014 Dongfeng Nissan announced that retail sales of the Venucia e30 were scheduled to begin in September 2014.

 Dongfeng Nissan launched its second production model, the R50 five-door mid-size hatchback car, in September 2012.
 The R50 was designed in China and is aimed at first-time buyers.

 The Venucia Viwa concept car was unveiled at the Shanghai Auto Show in April 2013, previewing a new production car based on the platform of the Nissan March.
 The R30 was subsequently launched in 2014.

 In its first two years of sales (2012–2014), Nissan claimed 200,000 Venucia cars had been sold.

 In January 2015, the T70 was launched, a compact SUV based on the Nissan Qashqai.

-In February 2017, Venucia was spun off as a separate subsidiary of Dongfeng Motor Co., Ltd. That same year, the company introduced a new mid-sized saloon, the D60, which was the first vehicle incorporating a new design style for the Venucia marque.
+In February 2017, Venucia was spun off as a separate subsidiary of Dongfeng Motor Co., Ltd. That same year, the company introduced a new compact saloon, the D60, which was the first vehicle incorporating a new design style for the Venucia marque.
 From 2018 onwards, the company has been launching electric versions of its internal combustion engine-powered models.

 In late 2019, Dongfeng Venucia announced the introduction of the Star (星 (Xīng)), a small crossover.
 Sales started in early 2020.
 The Star was the first to have the "Galaxy-V" marque styling.
 It was also the first to be built on the Venucia Smart Arquitecture (VSA), a modular system allowing Dongfeng Venucia more localisation for platforms while also facilitating the fitting of components from the different Renault–Nissan–Mitsubishi Alliance companies.

 In December 2020, Dongfeng Motor Co., Ltd. announced a company reorganisation as part of which it would merge back Venucia into Dongfeng Nissan.